lonkaars/pressure/readme.md

   timeline.json file.
 Maybe also a feature where you could import recorded presentation timings for adding a voice-over and re-exporting the video as a standalone video.
+- **Manim add-on library**
+  Would allow adding of something like `pressure.slide()` or `pressure.slide('speedChange', 0.7)` to your Manim scene source and export it using a simple python cli script, or alongside the regular Manim renderer if that's possible.

 ## designs